SimVascular/simvascular.github.io-archive/source/documentation/svfsi/main/_input.md

 ##Input file format

 **svFSI** uses plain-text input file.
 This input file will define the physics solved, mesh, linear solver, boundary conditions and general simulation parameters.
+An overview of the syntax could be found <a href=https://sites.google.com/site/memt63/tools/MUPFES/mupfes-scripting>here</a>.
+A comprehensive input template is provided [here](https://github.com/SimVascular/svFSI-Tests/blob/master/svFSI_master.inp), which contains all the available parameters and their meanings.
+The **SimVascular** GUI currently supports limited input configurations.
+To access more advanced functions of **svFSI**, users are recommended to create their own input file by modifying existing <a href="https://github.com/SimVascular/svFSI-Tests">templates</a>.

 Structurally, all input files are composed of three parts: